5 Natural Ways to Instantly Kill Ants Incl. Fire & Sugar Ants

 - Try spraying dish soap solution near the ant source.

-Liquid ant bait is an effective and cheap form of ant killer.
-We especially like the TERRO Liquid Ant Bait.
-These baits are designed to attract most foraging household ants.
+The TERRO Liquid Ant bait is designed to attract most foraging household ants.
 Once the liquid bait is consumed by the ants, the active ingredient will slowly affect their digestive system and kill them.
-The bait is designed this way in order to kill off other ants you don’t see.
+The bait is designed this way so that it kills off other ants you don’t see.
 Click here to learn more about the TERRO Liquid Ant bait.

 Lemon water is another effective home remedy used to get rid of ants.
 Mix some lemon juice with water and spray the mixture at the area affected by the ant invasion.
 You may have to spray the area a few times a day to ensure the effectiveness of this particular natural method.